 - lime wedges

-Mash chickpeas: In a medium size mixing bowl, add chickpeas and mash well with the back of a fork (pulsing in a blender/food processor will also work).
+Mash chickpeas: Drain, rinse and pat the chickpeas dry as possible.
+In a medium size mixing bowl, add chickpeas and mash well with the back of a fork (pulsing in a blender/food processor will also work).

 Mix the meatball mixture: Add in the remaining ingredients for the meatballs with the mashed chickpeas.
 Mix well to combine.
-Mixture should clump together after a minute or two of mixing.
-Take your time breathing in through your nose and take in all the combining smells.
-It’s so good!
 Taste and adjust seasoning as needed.
 If mixture is too wet, add a bit more crushed peanuts (a few tablespoons of breadcrumbs would work great too).
 I will depend on how wet your quinoa and peanut butter are.

-To serve: Place lettuce on individual serving dishes, top with carrots, meatballs, scallions, peanuts, cilantro and a drizzle of peanut sauce.
+Serve: Place lettuce (you may want to double up the lettuce for added strength) on individual serving dishes, top with carrots, meatballs, scallions, peanuts, cilantro and a drizzle of peanut sauce.
 Enjoy to the fullest!

 Serves 3 (4 meatballs per serving)

 Store: Leftovers can be stored in the refrigerator for up to 5 – 6 days.

 In her cookbook, Dana suggested serving the meatballs over top carrot ribbons and topping with scallions, peanuts and the peanut sauce.
 Keeping it fresh, you could also do spiralized zucchini or cucumber noodles.
 You may also like to top them over soba or rice noodles with the peanut sauce as well.
 Anyway you serve them, they are delicious!